BalonmanoVetusta/liveshow-graphics/README.md

 DISCLAIMER: This project is intendeed to run in local.
-The API is exposed publicly without security so run this in a public server will make it available publicly by any others who knows the url make it possible to modify your expected behaviour.
+The API is exposed publicly without security so run this in a public server will make it available publicly by any others.

+## How do I stream

 ## Stuff no compatible with bun